tempv02final/Mausebunker-bend/README.md

 ## Features
 - world bending and cinematic music to establish an awe-spiring atmosphere.

-- a detailed photogrammetry scan of the famous Mäusebunker , which is at risk of being demolished.
+- a detailed photogrammetry scan of the Mäusebunker, a brutalist building in Berlin - http://www.guiding-architects.net/brutalism-berlin-building-cult/

 - binaural audio capture on site for extra immersion